Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 Nov 14, 2022 | 2 comments

-These incredibly soft garlic naan take just 20 minutes to make.
-With an instant 2 ingredient dough you don’t have to knead and a punchy garlic butter, they’re the absolute best side for so many things.
+These incredibly soft garlic naan – or flatbreads – take less than 15 minutes to make.
+With an instant 2-ingredient dough you don’t have to knead, and drizzled with garlic butter, they’re the absolute best side.
 Use as naan, flatbreads, wraps or pizza bases.

 A pile of garlic naan with charred spots on baking paper on a wooden board, with a small bowl of garlic butter in the background.

-Garlic naan has to be one of the best, most addictive sides around.
+Garlic naan has to be one of the best sides around.
 And this version is honestly SO easy to make yourself.
-They use my favourite 2 ingredient yogurt and self-raising flour dough and it really is as simple as mixing, rolling out then cooking for a couple of minutes in a hot pan.
+They use my favourite 2-ingredient yogurt and self-raising flour dough, and it really is as simple as mixing, rolling out, and then cooking for a couple of minutes in a hot pan.

 The result is fluffy, soft, gorgeously chewy and DELICIOUS naan you won’t be able to get enough of.
-They geniunely take less than 20 minutes and are perfect even if you’ve never made any kind of bread before.
+They’re a great beginner recipe, even if you’ve never made your own bread before.

-While I love using these as garlic naan with a great curry – they’re wonderful with my easy New Zealand style butter chicken – they also work perfectly as wraps or flatbreads to enjoy in so many different ways.
+While I love using these as garlic naan with a great curry – they’re wonderful with my easy creamy butter chicken – they also work perfectly as wraps or flatbreads:

 Ingredients